 First we turned a wooden puzzle upside down and rested it on a plastic storage bin.
 My boys had fun letting the cars go.
 Then my Four assigned each car to its proper finishing place.
 I showed him the trophies, helped him identify “1st, 2nd, 3rd” and also showed him the words for each ordinal number.
 After we finished racing I had him practice assigning a car to the correct trophy by telling him what place it had finished.

 Want a copy of our first, second, and third place trophies?
-Get them here: Trophies (first, second, third)
+Get them in the download at the bottom of the post.

 2 – Division – Share the Vehicles